legesher/legesher-docs/guide/contributor/language-guide.md

 -   `spec/`: TESTS TESTS TESTS, we all love testing and making sure everything is working correctly.
 Go through each of these files and make sure the proper things are templated out.
 Make sure to also go through the `fixtures/` folder for more tests to template out.

 ### Testing
-Run the command `apm test` to run the language tests in atom.
+Run the command `apm test` to run the language tests in Atom.

 ### Updating Version
 This tool is available within [Atom's package listings](https://atom.io/packages/language-legesher-python) and needs to be updated within there.
 Here are the [instructions to follow to update this specific package](https://flight-manual.atom.io/hacking-atom/sections/publishing/).